the Southern "Capital" of Kazakhstan

 The history of Almaty goes back to the nomad communities who used to reside in the northern foothills of the Zailysky Alatau.
-The earliest remains of a Sak settlement begun around the 7th to 3rd century BC and were revealed under part of the modern city.
-Due to the expansion of trade journeys following the Karakhanids from the 10th century, urban growth started.
-Almaty grew as a stop by settlement along the Silk Road.
+The earliest remains of a Sak settlement begun around the 7th to 3rd century BC.
+Due to the expansion of trade journeys following the Karakhanids from the 10th century, Almaty grew as a stop by settlement along the Silk Road.
 However, during the 13th century Almaty was conquered by the Mongols followed by Timurids and Dzhungars who finally destroyed the settlement which means the place lost its significance for a while.
-Continuously , the Russians arrived when the Tsarist government decided to build a fort next to the site of the old settlement in order to defend the area from the Kokand Khanate.
-The Russians built Zailiysky Fort in 1854 and named it “Vernyi” which means “Loyal” from Russian.
+Russians arrived to the region when the Tsarist government decided to build a fort next to the site of the old settlement in order to defend the area from the Kokand Khanate.
+The Russians built Zailiysky Fort in 1854 and named it “Vernyi” meaning loyal in Russian.

-Cossacks from Siberia arrived to defend the fortress and were settled in two neighborhoods, the Bolshaya Almatinskaya Stanitsa and Malaya Almatinskaya Stanitsa, next to the fortress.
+Cossacks from Siberia arrived to defend the fortress and were settled in two neighborhoods near the fortress, the Bolshaya Almatinskaya Stanitsa and Malaya Almatinskaya Stanitsa.
 Both settlements were established in grid patterns and centered by the churches.
 Tatars also arrived from Semipalatinsk and created a Tatar suburb and slowly took over the profession of trading.
 Verniy’s number of residents had grown to more than 18,000 by 1879.
 By the time the city’s architecture consisted of the most marvelous buildings such as the military governor’s house including its gallery of columns, the farm and home of the Bishop of Turkestan, girls gymnasium schools, the cathedral, the regional printing house and others.

 Unfortunately in 1887, a major earthquake hit the city, crushing almost every brick building of the modern town.
 In the early 20th century due to the high risk of earthquakes, a meteorological and seismic station was opened in Verniy.
 A department of the Geographical Society was established, which started investigating and mapping the area.
 By 1913, the population of Almaty had grown to 40,000.